AAO 2019 in San Francisco

 - 8:15-9:15 a.m.
 Physician Wellness

 - 11 a.m.-12 p.m.
 Meet with Practice Management Experts

 Special YO Events

-Program Chairs: Jesse L. Berry, MD, Steve M. Christiansen, MD, and Roma P. Patel, MD, MBA
+Program Chairs: Jesse L. Berry, MD, Steve M. Christiansen, MD, and Lindsay De Andrade, MD

 Gain insight from experts in the field on how to transition from training into practice.
 You’ll find out how to get the job you want, make it work and continue to grow your clinical and surgical knowledge.
-You’ll also have the opportunity to hear from the 2018 Academy president, Keith D. Carter, MD, FACS and the 2018 YO Surgical Video Competition winner.
+You’ll also have the opportunity to hear from the 2019 Academy president, George Williams, MD and the 2019 YO Surgical Video Competition winner.

 Other Sessions for YOs

 - YO Learning Lounge event: Wise Ways to Spend Your Money and Time When Starting a Practice

 Saturday, Oct.
 12 | 4 to 5 p.m.